canarytrace/documentation/docs/guides/architecture.md

 - Send logs and metrics from docker containers to elaticsearch.

-### Canarytrace Listener
+### Listener

-Canarytrace Listener is a component, which automatically analyse data from Elasticsearch and fired notification by threshold on output reporters e.g. slack.
+[Listener](/docs/guides/listener) is a separate component, which automatically analyse data from Elasticsearch and fired notification by threshold on output reporters e.g. slack.
 Compares type of errors, their frequency, examines incoming resources to the browser, their headers etc.
-Canarytrace Listener work also an observer and monitoring work of Canarytrace collectors.
+[Listener](/docs/guides/listener) work also an observer and monitoring work of Canarytrace collectors.

 **Main responsibility**